stereoket/cargo/README.md

 Cargo allows you store pointers to objects your create, mainly controls but could be used for anything, and using an .id attribute, allows you to retrieve these objects easily.

+I created it because on occassion, I needed to reference a specific control in a row on a tableview and didn't want to have to navigate through the hierarchy or tie eventhandlers to every row.

 Typically you'd define a control as follows :-

     var label = Ti.UI.createLabel({text:"foo"});